naeruru/mimiuchi/README.md

 - OBS websocket and 'text source' support
 - option for second 'control panel' type screen with focus on quick switching between settings
 - better generic osc support
-- DeepL translation support
+- translation support
 - webhook/websocket customization to connect to other apps that aren't related to me
 - documentation
 - steamvr integration
-- locally run whisper ai c++ bindings
 - continuous text transmission option for VRChat
+- locally run whisper c++ bindings / WebGPU based inference
+  - this point is really important to me, because I want a truly low latency private STT system. but..
+I want to make sure I do it the right way, such that it can work entirely in the browser, utilizing the full power of your GPU or CPU, completely local and with minimal latency.
+A lot of this is very new, so it may take some time to iron it out. the first versions of it may differ greatly from the end goal.

 ## Download
 See the [release page](https://github.com/naexris/mimiuchi/releases) to install the latest version of the desktop app.
 The desktop version lets you use additional features like OSC.